-[Update: Works in Canary] Chrome for Android’s “Self Share” may let you push browser tabs to desktop Chrome
+[Update 2: Enabled in Chrome 77] Chrome for Android’s “Self Share” may let you push browser tabs to desktop Chrome

 An important part of life in a digital world is integration between devices.
 When smartphones first arrived, there were tons of apps that made it possible to sync and share between devices.
 If you’re a long-time Android user you may remember an app called “Chrome to Phone” that allowed you to push things from your desktop browser to your phone.
 Features like this are fairly common now and Google is working on a new one.